 A global team with expertise ranging from programming to game theory developed Cardano.
 All their research and technical specifications are available to the public.
-Essentially, the designers want to create a blockchain project that is open and transparent.
+Essentially, the designers want to create an open and transparent blockchain project.

-IOHK and other partners are also involved with the development of the network, but ultimately the developers want the community to run the blockchain after it reaches decentralization.
-The community can run and control the network through Cardano’s advanced governance features.
+IOHK and other partners are also involved with the development of the network, but ultimately the developers want the community to run the blockchain after it reaches decentralisation.
+The community can control the network through Cardano’s advanced governance features.

-The developers of the network decided to roll out the platform in phases instead of releasing the entire network at once.
-Doing this allows the team to release code with fewer bugs, code that is more secure, and more efficient.
+The network developers decided to roll out the platform in phases instead of releasing the entire network simultaneously.
+Doing this allows the team to release code with fewer bugs, code that is more secure and more efficient.
 Currently, Cardano is in the Shelly phase, which we explain in more detail below.

-The project entered the Shelly phase, upgrading the Cardano network from a centralized to a decentralized blockchain when a hard fork occurred.
+The project entered the Shelly phase, upgrading the Cardano network from a centralised to a decentralised blockchain when a hard fork occurred.
 Shelly introduces delegation, incentives, and rewards to grow the community.
 Accordingly, the network now allows more community nodes to join the network.

-Furthermore, the developers of the network have published a roadmap for the development of the platform.
-There are five development eras, namely Byron, Shelly, Goguen, Basho, and Voltaire.
+Furthermore, the developers of the network have published a roadmap for the platform’s development.
+There are five development eras: Byron, Shelly, Goguen, Basho, and Voltaire.
 Each one sees the implementation of new features and functionalities with many code releases.
 The developers release each era sequentially but work on each era happens simultaneously.

-Those interested in the development process can visit the Cardano site to see the goals, functionality, academic research, and real-time code for each era.
+Those interested in the development process can visit the Cardano site to see each era’s goals, functionality, academic research, and real-time code.

 What Is ADA?